loliGothicK/mitama-dimensional/docs/UserManual/static-quantity.md

 inline constexpr static_quantity_t<Dim, Value> static_quantity{};
 ```

-For long time, C++ meta-programmer using class for compile-time manipulation.
+For a long time, C++ meta-programmer have used classes for compile-time manipulation.

 Like below: